-Administering Disk Quotas on XFS Filesystems
+Administering Quotas

-If the filesystem being dumped contains quotas, xfsdump will use repquota(1M) to store the quotas in the following files in the root of the filesystem to be dumped:
+If the filesystem being dumped contains quotas, xfsdump will use xfs_quota(8) to store the quotas in the following files in the root of the filesystem to be dumped:

 '''

-xfsdump_quotas

-user quotas
+xfsdump_quotas User quotas

-xfsdump_quotas_group

-group quotas
+xfsdump_quotas_group Group quotas

 '''

 These files will then be included in the dump.
-These files will appear only for those quotas which are enabled on the filesystem being dumped.
-Upon restoration, edquota(1M) can be used to reactivate the quotas for the filesystem.
-Note, however, that the xfsdump_quotas file will probably require modification to change the filesystem or UIDs if the filesystem has been restored to a different partition or system.
+These files will appear only for those quotas that are enabled on the filesystem being dumped.
+Upon restoration, you can use xfs_quota to reactivate the quotas for the filesystem.

+Note: The xfsdump_quotas file will probably require modification to change the filesystem or UIDs if the filesystem has been restored to a different partition or system.